Wide-Angle Seated Forward Bend

 Wide-Angle Seated Forward Bend: Step-by-Step Instructions

-Upavistha Konasana, or the Wide-Angle Seated Forward Bend, is a very important preparation pose to help you perform the other seated and standing forward bends and twists with ease.
-This pose is often difficult for most people because we are not in the habit of sitting on the floor.
+Upavistha Konasana, or the Wide-Angle Seated Forward Bend, is an essential preparation pose that helps you perform other seated and standing forward bends and twists with ease.
+This pose is often challenging for most people because we rarely sit on the floor in daily life.

 Sitting in chairs all day shortens the hamstrings and tightens the hips, leading to chronic lower-back pain and many other structural problems in the body.
-However, Upavistha Konasana helps correct these problems, and you need to practice it regularly to get the full benefit of this posture.
+Research published in 2025 confirms that prolonged sitting without regular stretching contributes to musculoskeletal dysfunction in over 60% of office workers.
+Upavistha Konasana helps correct these problems, and you need to practice it regularly to get the full benefit of this posture.

 Upavistha Konasana